 Western Australian Department of Health contact tracing teams are also remotely assisting Victoria in establishing key information about cases and identifying close contacts of confirmed cases.

-This means healthcare workers suffering COVID-19 will not be required to go through lengthy and costly claim investigations to prove they contracted COVID-19 at work.
+This means healthcare workers suffering COVID-19 are not required to go through lengthy and costly claim investigations to prove they contracted COVID-19 at work.

-For more information see the COVID-19 Response Bill to support health care workers media statement.
+For more information see the following media statements:

 The WA Government has committed $5 million for 34 university-led projects that could see WA researchers play a leading role in the global fight against COVID-19.